Overview

 What to expect

 A course of cognitive processing therapy (CPT) or cognitive-behavioral therapy often consists of focused discussion with a trained therapist working from a treatment manual.
 These sessions can be one-on-one or involve groups of multiple clients.
 During the first session, the therapist typically explains what treatment will look like, what it’s intended to achieve, and why it’s expected to help.
-The therapist also usually asks clients to provide some basic information about themselves and the traumatic events that led to their condition.
+The cognitive-processing therapist also usually asks clients to provide some basic information about themselves and the traumatic events that led to their condition.

 • How they’re feeling